mohds/spotify-automation/README.md

 8. Enjoy

 # Security Disclaimer
 This is not meant to be a secure program.
 There are vulnerabilities associated with NodeJS and npm packages.
 Use this program on your own risk.
 Best security practices were not followed.
-Code contains dummy tokens.
+Security best-practices were not followed when writing this code.
+Never leave your secret tokens in your own code.
+This code contains dummy tokens.